Datametrex AI (CVE:DM) Trading Down 50% – Here’s What Happened

-Datametrex AI Limited (CVE:DM – Get Free Report)’s share price fell 50% during mid-day trading on Saturday .
+Datametrex AI Limited (CVE:DM – Get Free Report) traded down 50% during mid-day trading on Saturday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
 3,344,000 shares traded hands during mid-day trading, an increase of 271% from the average session volume of 902,478 shares.
 The stock had previously closed at C$0.01.

 Datametrex AI Company Profile